 Progression: There is no progression for this exercise.

-Summary: Lunges are an excellent exercise you should add to your workouts they make you a more athletic individual with better balance, flexibility, and a stronger core.
+Summary: Lunges are an excellent exercise you should add to your workouts.
+They make you a more athletic individual with better balance and flexibility and who has a stronger core.

-Now you know the differences between these two exercises, you’re now going to discover two effective lower body workouts which involve both lunges and squats (the second workout is an anaerobic one).
+Now that you know the differences between these two exercises, you’re now going to discover two effective lower body workouts that involve both lunges and squats ― the second workout is an anaerobic one.

-We know for a fact that not all of you will have access to a gym, which is why both of these workouts can be done at home.
+We know that not all of you will have access to a gym, which is why both of these workouts can be done at home.

 Workout 1.
 Strength Training

 This workout is a complete lower body body-weight workout.

 If you are more advanced, feel free to add a comfortable amount of weight to the exercise.

 Let’s jump into it!